trees02

 easternoutfittingad

-The Eastern Outfitting Co. had several other locations in the West.
+The Eastern Outfitting Co. had several other locations in the west, including Astoria.
+Unfortunately, they closed in October 1953.

 tiffanypdx